 We can determine the cause of your accident and assign fault for the accident using photos or video evidence of the accident, eyewitness testimony, maintenance logs, and the attendance and work histories of other workers involved in the accident, and product recall data to determine if product manufacturing faults or defects caused or contributed to your accident.
 We can also use a failure to meet OSHA healthcare standards as grounds for filing a claim against your employer.
 We will discuss these standards.

 Qualified New Jersey Nurse Injury Lawyers At Our Firm Will Leverage OSHA Standards To Bolster Your Case

 OSHA was created to ensure that US workplaces were safe for everyone.
 It is part of the US Department of Labor and is responsible for setting and enforcing safety standards using training, education, and research.

 A failure by your employer or other healthcare players to comply with or meet OSHA standards that apply to healthcare services can be grounds for an insurance claim.
 Some of these standards include:

-If you were harmed in any way as a result of your employer’s failure to meet these standards or in any other way – such as by slipping and falling on slippery, cracked, damaged, or poorly lit workplace surfaces or as a result of faulty machinery or poor worksite maintenance – contact a qualified New Jersey nurse injury lawyer at our firm for assistance with your case.
+If you were harmed in any way as a result of your employer’s failure to meet these standards or in any other way – such as by slipping and falling on slippery, cracked, damaged, or poorly lit workplace surfaces or as a result of faulty machinery or poor worksite maintenance – contact qualified New Jersey nurse injury lawyers at our firm for assistance with your case.